m1chelle7/vandyhacks-inventory/README.md

 **Inventory Management:** The app enables efficient management of inventory items essential for Vandyhacks events.
 Currently, it displays inventory data and ongoing deliveries gathered from a database. <br />
 **Streamlined Interface:** I designed the app with a focus on simplicity and efficiency.
 Users can quickly find the information they need without navigating through cluttered menus or complex interfaces, enhancing productivity.
+**Customization:** If the VandyHacks button is pressed, the user can switch from light to dark mode, and vice versa.

 ## Demo
 ![img](images/main.png)